-The DRG Center serves to strengthen partnerships with a diverse array of actors through shared knowledge and values.
+The Bureau for Democracy, Human Rights, and Governance (DRG) serves to strengthen partnerships with a diverse array of actors through shared knowledge and values.

 USAID recognizes the importance of working with a diverse array of partners—including host country governments, civil society and faith-based organizations, global and local businesses, universities, foundations, non-governmental organizations, and diaspora groups – that bring a unique set of skills and knowledge to advance global development.
-USAID’s Center for Democracy, Human Rights, and Governance (DRG Center) is excited to share the DRG online courses with our partners to strengthen partnerships through shared knowledge and values.
+USAID’s DRG Bureau is excited to share the DRG online courses with our partners to strengthen partnerships through shared knowledge and values.

 Description:The future of the Internet is now contested globally with competing models for its governance and structure, between a global, free, and open internet and one based on state-control.
 After successfully completing this e-learning course, participants will be able to: describe the importance of internet freedom in meeting USAID development goals; describe key internet freedom concepts; describe how internet freedom approaches can be integrated throughout the program cycle; and access resources and policies that guide the integration of internet freedom into program design.